Common CPAP Mask, CPAP Machine And Sleep Apnea Questions

 How do I know if the mask I want will work with my machine?

 All of the masks are standardized so that any mask will connect with any machine.
+The only exception is the AirMini Travel machine by ResMed.
+The AirMini requires mask kits that specifically work with that machine.

 How long does a CPAP Machine last?
 How long does a CPAP mask last before I should replace it?